Paulian Hockey Fund

 We thank you for your kind cooperation and generous support toward this initiative and look forward to an encouraging relationship.

-Kindly make donations by direct deposit into the Old Paulians’ Association bank account:
+Kindly make donations by direct deposit/bank transfer into the Old Paulians’ Association bank account:

 Yours in the love of hockey